Skip to content

 Day 2 - District 1 and District 3

-Ho Chi Minh City Travel Guide Reminder: Walking from points A to point B requires less than 800 meters.
+Ho Chi Minh City Travel Guide Reminder: It takes around 800 meters to walk from point A to point B.

 • From Pham Ngu Lao